-VA Individual Unemployability (Veterans who can't work due to a disability)
+VA Individual Unemployability if you can't work

 If you can’t work because of a disability related to your service in the military (a service-connected disability), you may qualify for what’s called “Individual Unemployability.”
 This means you may be able to get disability compensation or benefits at the same level as a Veteran who has a 100% disability rating.

 You may be able to get disability benefits if you meet both of the requirements listed below.

 Both of these must be true:

 - You have at least 1 service-connected disability rated at 60% or more disabling, or 2 or more service-connected disabilities—with at least 1 rated at 40% or more disabling and a combined rating of 70% or more—and

 - You can’t hold down a steady job that supports you financially (known as substantially gainful employment) because of your service-connected disability.
 Odd jobs (marginal employment) don’t count.

 Note: In certain cases—for example, if you need to be in the hospital often—you may qualify at a lower disability rating.